 The questionnaire of the study consisted of the following parts.

-Sociodemographic Data: This part of the questionnaire included questions about participants’ gender, age, level of education, religion, marital status, place of residence (by area of residence (i.e., the Palestinian West Bank, East Jerusalem) and type of locality (i.e., urban, rural, refugee camp), work or occupation and profession, family size and composition, etc. Questions about the spouse’s age, level of education, work or occupation and profession were also introduced.
+Sociodemographic Data: This part of the questionnaire included questions about participants’ gender, age, level of education, religion, marital status, place of residence (by area of residence (East Jerusalem, the Palestinian West Bank), and type of locality (urban, refugee camp, rural), work or occupation and profession, family size and composition, and more.
+Questions about the spouse’s age, level of education, work or occupation, and profession were also introduced.

-Socioeconomic Status (SES): The family’s SES was measured on the basis of a standardized measure consisting of questions about the family’s income from work and other sources (e.g., government allowances, financial assistance from relatives, income from rental of property, etc.), and each parent’s level of education, as well as questions about family size, quality of housing, etc. SES, level of education, and quality of housing are treated in this article as moderator variables to test their possible effects on the association between EPPV and MH outcomes.
+Socioeconomic Status (SES): The family’s SES was measured based on a standardized measure consisting of questions about the family’s income from work and other sources (including government allowances, financial assistance from relatives, and income from rental of property), and each parent’s level of education, as well as questions about family size, quality of housing, and so on.
+SES, level of education, and quality of housing are treated in this article as moderator variables to test their possible effects on the association between EPPV and MH outcomes.

-Exposure to Prolonged Political Violence Scale (EPPVS): EPPVS, a 45-item measure of EPV, was used to examine participant’s EPV.
-It reflects their experience with psychological abuse, physical violence, sexual abuse (as a direct victim), and witnessing of such violence (as an indirect victim) committed by the Israeli army and police as well as by Israeli settlers against participant, family members. and relatives.
-Participants were requested to answer the question about each act using a dichotomous measure, i.e., yes = 1 or no = 0.
-Participants were requested to report about their EPV during each one of the following time periods: (1) during the last Intifada (i.e., since late September 2000 and until the day of filling-out the questionnaire); (2) during the period between the end of the first Intifada (around the period of Oslo accords; September 1993) and the outbreak of the last Intifada (i.e., September 2000); and (3) during the period of the first Intifada until the June 1967 war (i.e., between June 1967 and September 1993).
-Cronbach’s alpha values for this measure, as used in this study, are 0.935, 0.939, and 0.951 for each of the above -mentioned periods of time, respectively.
-These three measurements are treated as the major predictor variables for predicting MH outcomes.
+Exposure to Prolonged Political Violence Scale (EPPVS): EPPVS, a 45-item measure of EPV, was used to examine participants’ EPV.
+It reflects their experience with psychological abuse, physical violence, sexual abuse (as a direct victim), and witnessing violence (as an indirect victim) committed by the Israeli army and police as well as by Israeli settlers against participants’ family members and relatives.
+Participants were requested to answer the question about each act using a dichotomous measure, yes = 1 or no = 0.
+They were also asked to report about their EPV during each one of the following periods: (1) during the Second Intifada (since late September 2000 and until the day of filling out the questionnaire); (2) during the period between the end of the first Intifada (around the period of Oslo Accords; September 1993) and the outbreak of the Second Intifada (September 2000); and (3) during the period of the First Intifada until the June 1967 war (between June 1967 and September 1993).
+Cronbach’s alpha values for this measurement, as used in this study, are 0.935, 0.939, and 0.951, respectively, for each of the periods mentioned above.
+These three measurements were treated as the major predictor variables for predicting MH outcomes.
 Nonetheless, because of multicollinearity among all three variables, one variable of EPPV was created to sum up all three periods of EPV.

-Mental Health Outcomes: Mental health outcomes were tested using two scales: Brief Symptom Inventory (BSI) and Posttraumatic Stress Disorder Inventory (PTSDI).
-The BSI developed by Derogatis and Melisaratos (1983) includes 53-items measuring the following eight symptoms: psychoticism, hostility, anxiety, somatization, phobic anxiety, paranoid ideation, depression, and obsessive-compulsive behavior.
+Mental Health Outcomes: Mental health outcomes were tested using two scales: Brief Symptom Inventory (BSI) and Post-Traumatic Stress Disorder Inventory (PTSDI).
+The BSI developed by Derogatis and Melisaratos (1983) includes 53 items measuring the following eight symptoms: psychoticism, hostility, anxiety, somatization, phobic anxiety, paranoid ideation, depression, and obsessive-compulsive behavior.
 A total score is also computed to measure the level of psychological distress (PDIS) among participants.
 Each item of the BSI is rated on a 5-point scale of distress, ranging from 0 (“not at all”) to 4 (“extremely”).
-Cronbach’s alpha values of this measure, as used in this study, are the following: 0.740 for psychoticism, 0.707 for hostility, 0.784 for anxiety, 0.833 for somatization, 0.717 for phobic anxiety, 0.769 for paranoid ideation, 0.796 for depression, and 0.754 for obsessive compulsive.
-In addition, Cronbach’s alpha value for the total measure, i.e., PDIS, as used in this study, is 0.961.
+Cronbach’s alpha values of this measure, as used in this study, were the following: 0.740 for psychoticism, 0.707 for hostility, 0.784 for anxiety, 0.833 for somatization, 0.717 for phobic anxiety, 0.769 for paranoid ideation, 0.796 for depression, and 0.754 for obsessive-compulsiveness.
+In addition, Cronbach’s alpha value for the total measure, PDIS, as used in this study, was 0.961.